sourcegraph/about/handbook/product/design/metrics/amplitude-for-designers.md

 Segmentation is a way to limit the group of users you are analyzing to users matching with specific attributes.
 Users can be segmented by whether they are new or active, have cloud accounts, have added repositories, or if they belonged to a specific cohort (weekly group of users) or participated in an a/b test.

-By selecting a user segment you can answer questions like “Are users from before or after feature X was released more likely to do Y”?
-Another example: “Are users with property A, more likely to perform event B more than 5 times a week?”
+Segments can help answer questions like “Are users from before or after feature X was released more likely to do Y?” and, “Are users with property A, more likely to perform event B more than 5 times a week?”

 ### Notebooks

 Amplitude’s notebook feature is incredibly useful for telling the story behind data in a way charts and dashboards cannot.
-Designers can use these notebooks to collect multiple charts that describe user behaviors, to report the results of their designs or hypothesize about how to improve key metrics.
+Designers can use these notebooks to collect and annotate charts that describe user behaviors, to report the results of their designs, and hypothesize about how to improve key metrics.

 ### Dashboards